ImRyanFromIT/imryanfrom.it/content/posts/Build-A-Blog/index.md

 4. I want the ability to burn and recreate the web server when necessary as easily as possible.

 #### Provision Server
-I used PowerShell primarily deploy and configure IIS and the scripts used can be found here.[1]
+I used PowerShell primarily deploy and configure IIS and the scripts used can be found here or below.[1]

 1. Roles and Features
   * As with any Windows server, you should only install the roles and feature you need.
 Below is what I consider the minimum when deploying IIS for the first time.

-{{< highlight html >}}
+{{< highlight PowerShell >}}
 Install-WindowsFeature -Name Web-Server, Web-HTTP-Logging, Web-Log-Libraries, Web-Filtering, Web-CertProvider, Web-Http-Redirect -includemanagementtools

+Write-Host "Features have been installed"
 {{< /highlight >}}